 Brussels Gay Bars and Clubs

-Chez Maman – this place has become the benchmark Brussels cabaret cafe.
-Every weekend, Maman and her daughters perform on this now mythical stage.
+Chez Maman – This place has become the benchmark Brussels cabaret cafe.
+Every weekend, Maman and her daughters perform on this now-mythical stage.
 At Chez Maman, the stage is actually the main room's counter.
 This slab of marble has a magic that hundreds of people come to experience every week.

-La DemenceLa Demence is undoubtedly one of the longest-running gay circuit parties in the world.
-Thirty years strong, it takes place 12 times a year, usually on Friday evenings or on the eve of public holidays and attracts thousands of people from all over Europe and beyond.
+La Demence – La Demence is undoubtedly one of the longest-running gay circuit parties in the world.
+Over thirty years strong, it takes place 12 times a year, usually on Friday evenings or on the eve of public holidays, and attracts thousands of people from all over Europe and beyond.

 Brussels Gay Saunas & Cruising Bars